brianhouse/art_and_the_nonhuman/README.md

 - Consider contemporary culture through media representations of nonhumans

-## Assignments and Grading
+## Assignments and Evaluation

+### Seminar Reading
+Most classes will include discussion of short texts that address conceptual issues in art, science, and technology.
+You are required to read them thoroughly before class and have questions and comments ready.
+You will share these thoughts with the class.

 ### Projects
-This course is built around four projects completed over the course of the semester, which will be [critiqued by the class](https://github.com/brianhouse/sound_art/blob/master/resources/crit_guidelines.md).
+Over the course of the semester, you will compelete two artistic research projects—a midterm and a final—which will be critiqued by the class.
 While there are technical and conceptual parameters for each project, you are expected to experiment and to develop a personal artistic trajectory.
-Projects must have a title and [3-sentence description](https://github.com/brianhouse/sound_art/blob/master/resources/description_guidelines.md), which must be turned in via Moodle along with a documentation video.
-As work is evaluated via in-class crit, no late work can be accepted.

-### Workshops
-Over the course of the semester, there will be many hands-on workshops in class.
-These workshops are the basis for learning the technical skills you will apply to your projects.
-Each will include an exercise to be completed.

-### Presentations
-Each student will give a 10-minute presentation on an influential work of sound art.
-These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show the piece, analyze it, and discuss its influence.
-Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
-Students will [sign up to present](https://docs.google.com/spreadsheets/d/1CPhcVVAViKSFwn7ufwh85ftbyqVCAH1wuNkG5fgo7ps/edit) on an artwork chosen from [a list](resources/artworks.md) on a first-come, first-served basis.
-Slides should be turned in on Moodle prior to class.

-### Reading
-Most classes will include discussion of short texts that address conceptual issues in sound art.
-You are required to read them before class and have questions and comments ready.
-Post a short response (1-3 sentences) online before class (asking a question about something you didn't understand is an excellent use of a post).

-### Participation
-Attendance is mandatory, and motivated and mindful participation in crit and classroom discussion is expected.
+Projects must be properly documented; in most cases this will mean making a video.

 ### Grading
-In this course, you are expected to earnestly engage in the practice of studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
+In this course, you are expected to earnestly engage in the practice of philosophical iquiry and studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
 In other words, your grade is about process, not about product.
-Completing all work on time and participating in class is the baseline standard.
-Beyond grades, your work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
+Attending all classes, actively participating in class, and completing all assignments is the baseline standard.
+Beyond grades, your project-based work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
 Midway through the semester, students will meet individually with the professor to track their progress.

 ## Policies